 The war against terrorism and concerns over ballistic missile attacks are being linked to strains on U.S. Navy ships and resources, and growing concern that the service may be unable to meet operational needs.
 Missions requiring Special Forces work or construction needs are stressing Navy resources, but of particular consideration, some defense analysts say, is the increasing need for ships to handle ballistic missile defense (BMD) operations.
 “Our Seals, our Seabees, they’re under a ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Navy Aims To Meet Growing Demand For Special Forces".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Navy Aims To Meet Growing Demand For Special Forces".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.